Smart Cities Connect Conference & Expo

 City Spotlights: Smart Mobility

+Hear how mobility solutions are shaping the future of smart cities.
 This panel of city leaders and innovators will discuss their mobility priorities and the biggest challenges they are facing in transforming urban mobility.
-The moderated panel will look at best practices and lessons the cities have learned as they cope with a changing mobility landscape, industry disruptions, and the complexities of implementing new services.

-Emily Yates, Chief Innovation Officer, Southeastern Pennsylvania Transportation Authority (speaker)
+Emily Yates, Chief Innovation Officer, Southeastern Pennsylvania Transportation Authority (SEPTA) (speaker)

 1:15 PM - 2:05 PM